TheoC26/school-vault/Evolution D3 5.12.md

 - if environmental conditions change, selective pressure can change!!

-**adaptation is not on purpose!** organisms do not actively try to adap selection does not give organisms what they need
+**adaptation is not on purpose!** organisms do not actively try to adapt selection does not give organisms what they need